dsoto/ENSP-337-notes/combustion.md

 # Combustion

-## Combustion
+# Concepts

-- Enthalpy
+## Enthalpy

-- High and low heating value
+Chemical compounds have an energy value that we can use to determine the energy released by a chemical reaction.

+## Efficiency

+The ratio of useful energy delivered to energy input.

-- Carbon Intensity
+## Carbon Intensity

-- Heaters and Stoves
-- Cost per joule for gas, heating oil, electricity
+The ratio of carbon released to the amount of energy delivered.

+## Energy Density

+The amount of heat energy released per mass of material combusted.

+## High Heating Value

+This is the amount of heat delivered per unit of combusted material that includes the energy from condensation of the water vapor.

+## Low Heating Value

+This is the amount of heat delivered per unit of combusted material when no condensation energy is captured.

+## Heat Rate

+The amount of chemical energy input to produce an amount of electrical energy.

-## Combustion in Buildings
+# Combustion in Buildings

 Combustion of natural gas is a widespread method of delivering heat to buildings.
 For the purposes of climate change, we want to provide human comfort with the lowest possible emissions of greenhouse gases.

-## Methane Combustion
+# Methane Combustion

 - Methane + Oxygen -> Carbon Dioxide + Water + Energy
 - CH~4~ + 2O~2~ -> CO~2~ + 2H~2~O

-## Moles
+# Moles

 - One mole is 6.02 $$\times 10^{23}$$ molecules (or atoms) of a substance

-## Molar Weights
+# Molar Weights

 | Material | Mass of one Mole (grams) |
 | -        | -                        |